Travelling to the EU with a Pet after Brexit

 If you love taking your dog, cat, or ferret on holiday with you, you’ll be pleased to know that you’ll still be able to travel to the EU and Northern Ireland with a pet after Brexit.
 However, there are some extra steps that you’ll need to take in order to ensure that your furry friend can move between Great Britain, NI, and the EU with you.

 If you currently have an EU pet passport that was issued in the UK, this will no longer be valid from 1st January 2021.
 You will need to get an animal health certificate (AHC) from your vet instead.
-If you're travelling from Great Britain to Northern Ireland you will not be subject to routine compliance checks until 1 February 2021.
-However, please keep in mind that officials reserve the right to carry out these checks should there be a suspicion of illegal activity or welfare concerns at any time.
+If you're travelling from Great Britain to Northern Ireland you will not be subject to routine compliance checks.
+However, please keep in mind that officials reserve the right to carry out any checks should there be a suspicion of illegal activity or welfare concerns at any time.

 Taking your pet to the EU after Brexit